 By naming the award after John Brant, the Academy is honouring a respected leader who demonstrated loyalty, labour, commitment, courage and honour throughout his life.

-Mr. Skye’s art is featured in the Landscape of Nations memorial at Queenston Heights, where a statue of John Brant was created based on one of his drawings.
+Mr. Skye’s art is featured in the Landscape of Nationals memorial

 During his first term in Parliament, Nicholson served as Minister for Science and Minister responsible for Small Business.
 He also served as Parliamentary Secretary to the Leader of the Government and Parliamentary Secretary to the Minister of Justice and Attorney General of Canada.